Frequently Asked Questions

 To record audio, enable audio conferencing and call into the conference line.
 Audio recording will start when the screen share starts and stop when the screen share ends.
 If you call the conference line before the screen share starts, the audio will not be recorded until the screen share starts.
 If you plan to record audio using the audio conferencing option, we recommend that you do not reserve a conference ID and have one generated for you for each screen share to ensure that different conference calls do not conflict with each other.

-When recording is enabled, your screen is automatically recorded when you are sharing your screen.
-Once you end your screen share, the recording will be converted into a MP4 video file that you can view and download from the "Recordings" page.
+Once your screen share ends, the recording will be converted into a MP4 video file that you can view and download from the "Recordings" page.
 Each recording is limited to three hours in duration.
 The Premium and Max Accounts come with 50GB of storage space for your recordings.

 If you cancel your Premium or Max Plan subscription, your recordings will be immediately deleted so please download any recordings you want to keep before cancelling.

 How much does Screenleap cost?

 You can share your screen using Screenleap for up to 40 minutes per day without signing in.
 If you create a Free Account and sign in, you can share your screen for up to 40 minutes per day.
 If you need more time or access to additional features, you can sign up for a Basic Account for up to eight hours of screen sharing per day, or sign up for Pro account for unlimited screen sharing.

 Do you offer a discount for education or non-profits?